idrlykforeal/unit-1/lesson_1.md

-# unit-1
+# unit-1 repo
-1. What are variables in computer programming? a variable is a value that can change, depending on conditions or on information passed to the program.
+## 1. What are variables in computer programming?
+a variable is a value that can change, depending on conditions or on information passed to the program.

-2. python variables
+## 2. python variables:
   int
   float
   list